xPilot is an intuitive and easy to use X-Plane pilot client for the VATSIM network.

 There are a couple of xPilot settings within X-Plane that can be tweaked.

-The "Max number of aircraft" defines the maximum number of aircraft that should be drawn in the simulator.
+The "Maximum Number of Aircraft to Draw" defines the maximum number of aircraft that should be drawn in the simulator.
 Generally, the higher the number, the more of a performance impact you will see.

-The "xPilot Port" is the TCP port number used to communicate between the xPilot UI and X-Plane.
+The "xPilot Plugin Port Number" is the TCP port number used to communicate between the xPilot UI and X-Plane.
 If this port number is changed, you must also change it within the xPilot settings.
+You must restart both X-Plane and xPilot if you change the port number.

 xPilot has no special model matching rule sets because it utilizes CSL model sets to display other aircraft in the simulator.